Whole School Intent

 The Journey of our Curriculum

-In 2019/20, we have started reviewing our curriculum, based upon our visions and beliefs.
+In 2019 we started reviewing our curriculum, based upon our visions and beliefs.
 We are working hard to continue to refine a more connected curriculum, which is progressive and helps our children to learn more, know more and remember more.
-All Cornerstones projects follow a rigorous skills and knowledge progression framework.
-Key to this is our vision to develop technical vocabulary throughout our school.

-Science, Computing, Religious Education (RE), Physical Education (PE), Music, Computing, Personal Social Health and Emotional (PSHE), Religious Education (RE) and Modern Foreign Languages (MFL) and are taught discretely with cross curricular links being made to enrich and connect our curriculum.
-We have a cross curricular approach being used in English and follow a mastery approach to the teaching of Mathematics.
-We pride ourselves in the adding breadth to our curriculum through enrichment opportunities and embrace our community.
+Science, Computing, Religious Education (RE), Physical Education (PE), Music, Personal Social Health and Emotional (PSHE) and Modern Foreign Languages (MFL) are taught discretely with cross curricular links being made to enrich and connect our curriculum.
+There is a cross- curricular approach to the English curriculum and we follow a mastery approach to the teaching of Mathematics.
+We pride ourselves in adding breadth to our curriculum through enrichment opportunities and embrace our local community.

-Our next steps, for this academic year, are to continue to strengthen our curriculum through developing progressive sequences of learning for each subject and think about how we assess what children remember.
+Our next steps, for this academic year, are to continue to strengthen our curriculum through further developing the progressive sequences of learning for each subject, and thinking about how we assess what children remember.
 As we are making these changes, we are implementing them in classrooms and are working towards our curriculum being fully reviewed and implemented by the end of this academic year.